-Best Overall Running Shoes for New Runners
+Best Overall Running Shoe for New Runners

 1. Brooks Launch 6

-The cushion is made up of a BioMogo DNA, which helps with extra support in the heel and forefoot of the shoe.
+First, comfort: the Launch 6’s ample cushioning is made up of a BioMogo DNA, which helps with extra support in the heel and forefoot of the shoe.
 This technology gives you nearly 30 percent extra cushioning, making it a must-have for beginners.

-- Extra cushion to avoid sore feet
+- Extra cushioning to avoid sore feet

-- Padded midsole which is great for longer runs
+- Padded midsole, great for longer runs

-- Smaller tongue to avoid getting in the way while you run
+- Smaller tongue to avoid getting in the way

 - The updated cushion is less springy than the previous model